mochoabuilds/-cognition-/README.md

 ## 3.3 LABEL TRAINING DATASETS

 * Bias is inevitable when training machine learning models for human action-object detections in video streams.
-To counter this bias we build datasets for each respective corner store to better debase the dominant groups claim as the norm.
-Our reality is political, but the dominant groups claim as the norm when training AI applications need not be.
+To counter  corner stores are the center of our analysis, to better debase the dominant groups claim as the norm for theories about how guests shop / leavier happier.
+Our reality is political, but the Ai developer perspective as the norm when training AI applications need not be.
 We believe this approach helps the models better "see" the sensitive interpretations of what humans feel is important.

 * Our IN-HOUSE AUTOENCODER compresses human rules of thumb/labels/vectors from staff and loyal regulars into short binary codes that AI models use to "see" corner stores with their own hyperlocal "intuition".
 This "intuition" helps AI models generalize to longer sequences than those seen during training.
 It also helps us combine several store datasets to learn neighborhood level human-object representations, and easily add rich training data on the fly.